 Classic Attention Deficit Disorder

-Classic Attention Deficit Disorder is more commonly known as ADD.
+Classic attention deficit disorder is more commonly known as ADD.
 Because the condition is common and well-researched, ADD is easy to diagnose.
-Common symptoms of ADD are as follows:
+Common symptoms of attention deficit disorder are as follows:

 - Failing to pay attention